Etiwanda Falls: San Bernardino’s Most Popular Waterfall

 Share With Your Friends!

-Etiwanda Falls is a very popular 15-20 ft cascade located in North Etiwanda Preserve, an area known for its rich history.
-The moderately difficult hike primarily consists of a shadeless dirt road.
-However, once inside the canyon, the scenery transforms into a luscious mountain paradise.
+Etiwanda Falls Trail leads to a popular 15-20 ft cascade in North Etiwanda Preserve.
+The moderately difficult hike primarily consists of a shadeless dirt road surrounded by the well-known chaparral frequently seen in low mountainous elevations.
+However, upon arriving at the falls, the scenery transforms into a luscious riparian woodland.

 Etiwanda Falls Trail Map